Panzerschrek/U-00DC-Sprache-site/overview.md

 It is recommended to do such, but it still possible to use "header-only" files.
 Import dependency loops are not possible.

-A model with preferred usage of "headers" may seem to be outdated, but in reality it forces to decouple interface from implementation details and improve readability of the interface part.
+The model with preferred usage of "headers" may seem to be outdated, but in reality it forces to decouple interface from implementation details and improves readability of the interface part.

 ### Straightforward types evaluation model